Fun Facts About 3 Classic American National Parks

 The park is best known for its geothermal features that can be found all over the park.
 The internal heat coming from the earth is the closest to the surface in this area than it is anywhere else in the world and this is what causes these “Hot Spots”.

-Old Faithful erupts approximately every sixty-five minutes and it will last for around four minutes each time.
+Old Faithful erupts approximately every sixty-five minutes and each eruption lasts for about four minutes.

 Bryce & Zion National Parks